Pylons/pyramid/docs/narr/static.rst

-Use of the ``static`` ZCML directive or the :meth:`repoze.bfg.configuration.configurator.add_static_view` method is the preferred way to serve static resources (such as JavaScript and CSS files) within a :mod:`repoze.bfg` application.
+Use of the ``static`` ZCML directive or the :meth:`repoze.bfg.configuration.configurator.add_static_view` method is the preferred way to instruct :mod:`repoze.bfg` to serve static resources such as JavaScript and CSS files.
 These mechanisms makes static files available at a name relative to the application root URL, e.g. ``/static``.

-Use of the ``add_static_view`` imperative configuration method is completely equivalent to using ZCML for the same purpose.

 Here's an example of a ``static`` ZCML directive that will serve files up ``/static`` URL from the ``/var/www/static`` directory of the